-The U.S. Coast Guard defines restrictions on the discharge of oil or hazardous substances and plastics or garbage in the "Federal Requirements for Boating and Boating safety".
+The U.S. Coast Guard defines restrictions on the discharge of oil or hazardous substances and plastics or garbage in the "Federal Requirements for Boating and Boating Safety".
 You should have received this pamphlet when you registered your boat.
 Detailed below is a summary of those regulations.
-You should read the pamphlet and also become familiar with any local restrictions where you operate your vessel.
+You should read the pamphlet and become familiar with any local restrictions where you operate your vessel.
 Passengers or crew members aboard your boat should also be notified of these regulations.

-Discharge Of Oil Or Hazardous Substances
+Discharge of Oil or Hazardous Substances

-The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances which may be harmful into or upon U.S. navigable waters.
-Vessels 26 feet in length or over must display a placard at least 5" x 8" in a visible location in the bilge or near the bilge pump controls.
+The Federal Water Pollution Control Act prohibits the discharge of oil or hazardous substances, which may be harmful, into or upon U.S. navigable waters.
+Vessels 26 feet in length or over must display a placard at least 5" x 8".
 The placard should state the following: